Tron0/AkladellWebsite/rules.md

 - **Movement:** Accompanies the caster up to a speed of 6 or maintains a 6-foot distance if unguided.

+## Gaze Reflection (W)

+**Duration:** 2 rounds/level

+**Range:** Caster

+Creates a mirror-like shield that reflects gaze attacks:

+**Effect:** Reflects gaze attacks back at the attacker.
+The creature receives a saving throw vs their own gaze effect.

+**Protection:** Shields the caster from petrification, charm, or other gaze-based effects.

+**Limitations:** Only works against gaze attacks, not other forms of magic.
+It is not effective against creatures whose effect comes from being gazed upon (such as a medusa)

 ## Hold Portal (W)

 **Range:** 60'